schizoidnightmares/absurdrealms.com/anthology-i/exodus/the-kings-republic.md

 “—it is to divide them.
 An empire divided will not focus its wars on gaining new territories.
 It will be too busy trying to hold onto old ones.
 How can they be divided, you may ask?
 The Empire is already stretched thin.
 Their technology outmatches the primitive tribes they have fought.
 Their strategies demoralize and destroy the cultures they enslave.

-The key weakness is their economy, which relies on slavery.
+“The key weakness is their economy, which relies on slavery.
 The slave population far outnumbers the free population.
 If we instigate even one rebellion among those enslaved in the Savanna, unrest will spread.
 Our warriors can train the slaves.
 It doesn’t even matter if the first rebellion fails.
 Word will spread.
 Slaves across the Empire will learn that they can rebel.

-The Empire’s reach is on a thin thread.
+“The Empire’s reach is on a thin thread.
 With the right amount of tension, it will snap.
 The slaves will rebel with the right encouragement.
 They have a choice between working themselves to death for their masters or fighting to the death for their freedom.
 I wager they will choose to fight.

-Once enough learn of this choice, you will have a divided empire.
+“Once enough learn of this choice, you will have a divided empire.
 The slaves will build kingdoms of their own, at least just as bad or maybe even worse than their masters.
 These kingdoms will fight amongst themselves.
 The Empire will focus on trying to regain them, likely a futile effort.
 Meanwhile, we will be ignored or, at best, seen as a distant trade partner.
 The badlands and canyons are not attractive locations to expand into — at least not for a long while.
 Our support for rebellion may even grant us favour among the new kingdoms.
 They will regard each other or the Empire as their enemy.”

 After the son finishes, Rigid Back quickly soars to speak, “Members of the Assembly — If His Highness’ plan should fail, that will seal us an enemy of the Empire!
 Our hopes of more trade will die!
 They will surely seek to conquer us and destroy us completely!”